dahler/Sparks-Eviction-Cases/README.md

 # SparksEviction
-Eviction Crawler
+Eviction Cases Data Processing and Presentation

-This is project to look at eviction cases in the city of Cambridge, MA
+This project is to look at eviction cases in the city of Cambridge, MA